miladghaznavi/crdts/README.md

 Run `test.sh` from the root folder of this repository to test the entire implementation.
-This script compiles the repository, places the compiled files in the folder `install`, and creates a binary file `crdts_test` that runs test cases.
+This script compiles the repository, places the compiled files in the folder `install`, and creates and executes a binary file `crdts_test` that runs test cases.
 Run the following to test the repository:

 ```bash
 ./test.sh